 Info on how we can improve the product:

 Our goal is to provide you with a product that you will actually use.
 Since we’re a data-driven product development company, we collect limited information associated with your profile and how you interact with our product to ensure that our products are working correctly, and to allow us to continue to develop, improve, and market our services.
-The data that we collect on your interaction with our product is anonymized in such a way that it doesn’t identify you and can’t be attributed to you.

 Profile info to help make your experience easier: